pyMatJ/DigiclearJSONConverter/docs/source/Installation.rst

 Standalone Usage
 -----------------

-Compiled, standalone executable files are available in the `releases <https://github.com/pyMatJ/DigiclearJSONConverter/releases>`_ section.
+Compiled, standalone executable files are available for Windows, MacOS and Ubuntu in the `Github releases section <https://github.com/pyMatJ/DigiclearJSONConverter/releases>`_.
-Please know that they are automatically compiled on github VMs, which does not give a full control over the generated executable.
+Please know that they are automatically compiled on github virtual machines, which does not give a full control over the generated executable.
 It might only run smoothly on up-to-date operating systems.
-The most reliable way to run this module remains to use a python installation.
+The most reliable way to run this module remains to use a python installation (see below).

 Running the standalone version will open the GUI.
 See :ref:`GUIUsage` for a quick use guide.

 Python installation
 --------------------

-On any operating system, you can download the source code here <Figure out where to put it>.
+On any operating system, you can download the source code on `github <https://github.com/pyMatJ/DigiclearJSONConverter>`_.
 Open a command line interface, and go to the DigiclearJSONConverter root folder.
 You can then simply::

 	pip install .